DiamondStump/Team-Cyber-Safe/README.md

 __Skill Enhancement__: Participants will gain practical experience and proficiency in key cybersecurity techniques essential for threat detection and response.

 ## Getting Started
-To get started simply click on the "https://github.com/Nicholas-Heitman/Portfolio/tree/main/CTF%20Competitions" directory to explore the varied challenges.
+To get started simply click on the [CTF Competitions](https://github.com/Nicholas-Heitman/Portfolio/tree/main/CTF%20Competitions) directory to explore the varied challenges.